top of page

 America 250 Travel Inspiration: Exploring Washington, D.C. and the Meaning of the Revolution

-A Capital Built on an Argument Washington, D.C. was not a city of the American Revolution, but it is a city created by it .
+A Capital Built on an Argument: Exploring Washington, D.C. for America 250 A Revolutionary Landscape Washington, D.C. was not a city of the American Revolution, but it is a city created by it .
 That distinction matters.
-Washington D.C.
-Unlike Boston or Philadelphia, where revolution unfolded in streets already crowded with colonial life, Washington was imagined afterward, deliberately, as a physical expression of revolutionary ideals.
+Unlike Boston or Philadelphia, where revolution unfolded in streets already crowded with colonial life, Washington was imagined afterward.
+It was deliberately designed as a physical expression of revolutionary ideals.
 Power would be visible but constrained.
-Memory would be monumental but civic.
-The nation’s future would be stag
+Me

 America 250 Travel Inspiration: New York City & the American Revolution